lemonzi/doyoureally/README.md

 # Do you really?

 A static page that asks if you really want to visit *that* website.
+You can see how it looks like [here](https://lemonzi.github.io/doyoureally#facebook)

 It works together with a URL redirector like [Redirector](https://chrome.google.com/webstore/detail/redirector/pajiegeliagebegjdhebejdlknciafen).
 Create this rule for Facebook: